The Herald (Sharon): History

-The Sharon Herald, a weekly newspaper, began publication April 14, 1864, founded by R.C. and James Frey.
+On April 14, 1864, R.C. and James Frey published the first edition of The Sharon Herald, a weekly newspaper.
 It was converted to a daily newspaper nearly 45 years later, April 12, 1909.

 The newspaper's office at the foot of Pitt Street in Sharon was washed into the Shenango River during a flood in March 1913.
 The newspaper missed only four issues and resumed publication with temporary production first in Farrell and then for about a month at the printing plant of the New Castle News before a new office and pressroom were set up on Chestnut Street in Sharon in the Willsonia Building.

 The Herald merged with its main competitor, the Sharon News-Telegraph, May 13, 1935.
 The News-Telegraph incorporated the old Farrell News (founded 1925) and Sharon Telegraph (a daily since 1893).
 The new newspaper kept The Sharon Herald as its name but production moved to the News-Telegraph building two blocks away on South Dock Street.

 The newspaper diversified during the mid-20th century, becoming part owner of Sharon radio station WPIC from 1938 to 1959; purchasing four eastern Mercer County weeklies in 1965, eventually merging them into the now-twice-weekly Allied News in Grove City; and founding a weekly newspaper, Hubbard Press, in Hubbard, Ohio in 1997.
 Hubbard Press ceased publication in 2012.